 It’s time to answer your queries.
 Here’s a list of questions with answers.

 Can I substitute fresh methi with the dry one?

 Always use fresh methi, not the dry one.
-Dry methi leaves (kasoori methi) are bitter & are used with the purpose of flavouring.
+Dry methi leaves (kasoori methi) are bitter & are used for flavouring.
 So do not substitute the fresh leaves with dry ones.

 Do I need to soak fenugreek leaves?

 No, there’s no need to do so.
 Still, if you want to do then soak in saltwater overnight.
 Take care you don’t add too much salt.
 Dirt & impurities will wash away this way.